decentralised-dataexchange/bb-consent-data-sharing-ui/README.md

 - `individualId`: ID of the individual.
 - `thirdPartyOrgName`: Name of the third-party organization.
 - `thirdPartyOrgLogoImageUrl`: (Optional) URL of the third-party organization's logo image.
-- `authoriseRedirectUrl`: URL for redirection after authorization.
+- `dataSharingUiRedirectUrl`: URL for redirection after authorisation/cancellation of consent.
+- `authorisationCode`: Authorisation code from OpenID connect flow.
+- `authorisationRedirectUrl`: Authorisation redirect url from OpenID connect flow.

 ## Contributing